jitsi/lib-jitsi-meet/doc/API.md

     - `propertyKey` - string - custom property name
     - `propertyValue` - string - custom property value

+38. `getParticipants()` - Retrieves an array of all participants in this conference.

 JitsiTrack
 ======
 The object represents single track - video or audio.
 They can be remote tracks ( from the other participants in the call) or local tracks (from the devices of the local participant).